rarimo/js-sdk/packages/nft-checkout/README.md

     // Recipient's wallet address
     recipient: "0x8fe0d4923f61ff466430f63471e27b89a7cf0c92",
     price: {
-      // Price amount as an unsigned integer
+      // Price amount as an unsigned integer in a string
       value: "10000000000000000",
       // Number of decimals in the currency; in this case 18 for wei
       decimals: 18,